zbzailab/astroverse/README.md

 ## 🚀 **AstroVerse**: An Astro Theme for Visual Storytelling

-AstroVerse, a blend of "Astro" and "Verse", is an Astro theme tailored for captivating photo-text storytelling.
+AstroVerse is an Astro theme tailored for captivating photo-text storytelling.

 It seamlessly merges visuals and written content, empowering creators to deliver compelling narratives with high-impact imagery.